-ID of the investment priority 6d Title of the investment priority Protecting and restoring biodiversity and soil and promoting ecosystem services, including through Natura 2000, and green infrastructure
+Investment Priority Protecting and restoring biodiversity and soil

+and promoting ecosystem services, including

+through NATURA 2000, and green

+infrastructure (ERDF Art.
+5. 6d)

-2.A.5 Specific objectives corresponding to the investment priority and expected results
+2.2.3.
+Specific objective corresponding to the investment priority and expected results

-ID of the specific objective 2.2 Title of the specific objective Restoring the ecological diversity in the border area Title of the specific objective Results that the Member States seek to achieve with Union support Restoring the ecological diversity in the border area The programme area, especially the border counties are rich in natural heritage.
+ID 2.2.
+Specific objective Restoring the ecological diversity in the border area The results, which the Member States seek to achieve with EU support The programme area, especially the border counties are rich in natural heritage.
 Nature - protected areas cover above 7% in Hungarian side and above 10% in Croatian side of the territory.
 The diversity and stability of the ecosystems and landscapes contributes to the long-term stability and resilience of the region also in socio-economic terms by providing local job opportunities in traditional and environment-friendly agricultural sectors such as extensive animal grazing and in eco-tourism.
 The programme is expected to result in more coordinated and sounder management of protected areas, in improved knowledge on the status of soil and water bodies as well as the ecosystem conditions, also in joint monitoring systems, shared action plans and coordinated processes created to accelerate reactions to emerging hazards, especially in terms of invasive species or pollution.
 Small-scale investments will contribute to improve the protection or help restore the natural assets of common interest, such as wetland areas or forest reserves.
 Traditional, low-intensity and ecologically sustainable land-use and farming will be promoted in order to restore the traditional character of the landscape and, in the same time, provide sustainable incomes to the population.
-The programme is expected to promote also the implementation of measures of the 2nd River Basin Management plan both national level and the Danube River Basin District level coordinated by the ICPDR.
-Result indicator: Share of species and habitat types with good conservation status or Number of protected (or indigenous) species in the programme region
+Result indicator: Share of species and habitat types with good conservation status or Number of protected (or indigenous) species in the programme region (identification of relevant indicator is underway)